Junsong-Cang/NANOGrav-SIGW/README.md

     JSC version of PyLab, not to be confused with the pip version, which has now been deappreciated github repo url:
     https://github.com/Junsong-Cang/PyLab.git

-    contact cangjunsong@outlook if you encounter any problems in getting the codes running
+There are also lots of local dependencies, contact cangjunsong@outlook if you encounter any problems in getting the codes running